Luke 5: The calling of Levi (verses 27–32)

-About fasting (5:33-35)
+About fasting (verses 33–35)

-Criticism arises about the conduct of Jesus' disciples, their lack of fasting and praying - they eat and drink instead.
+Criticism arises about the conduct of Jesus' disciples, their lack of fasting and praying—in contrast to the disciples of John the Baptist and those of the Pharisees, they eat and drink instead.
 In reply, Jesus likens himself to a bridegroom and his disciples to guests of the wedding feast.
 Now, while he is still with them, is the time to celebrate, but he also, for the first time in his ministry, points to his death.
 Fasting will be appropriate when he has departed: in "we are told that they did fast".